 Water

 When watering, allow the soil to dry out completely between waterings.
-The best way to water this plant is to use the soak and dry method; water thoroughly until water runs out of the drainage holes, then allow the plant to dry out completely before watering again.
+The best way to water this trailing succulent is to use the soak and dry method; water thoroughly until water runs out of the drainage holes, then allow the plant to dry out completely before watering again.

 Sunlight

 This plant is easy to care for and can tolerate low light levels, making it ideal for beginners.
-However, it will produce more flowers and leaves if it receives enough sunlight.
-The ideal amount of sunlight for this plant is four to six hours per day.
+However, it will produce more flowers and leaves if it receives enough bright light.
+The ideal amount of direct sunlight for this plant is four to six hours per day.
 It prefers bright indirect sunlight and will get enough light from a north facing window, in most cases.

+Remember that insufficient light can affect its growth, so find the right balance for optimal health.
 If you live in an area with hot summers, it’s best to place the plant in a spot where it will receive morning sun and afternoon shade.
-This will help to prevent the leaves from getting sunburned.
+This will help to prevent the leaves from getting sunburned and maintain their dark green color.

 Temperature and Humidity